-- Why does the price of oral translations depend on the duration of a given transaction, or, in other words, the interpreter’s availability, and not on the time during which the interpreter actually interpreted?
+- Why does the interpreter price depend on the time of a given transaction, i.e. the translator’s availability, not on the time of actual interpreting?

-- What is the price of a sworn interpreter’s availability during a transaction lasting up to 1 hour or longer?
+- What is the price of a court interpreter’s availability for transactions of up to one hour or longer?